Neurone/reMarkable/README.md

 2 timers listed.
 ```

 You can also check the status of the `random-screens` service.
-You should see it was activated within the last 5 minutes (or the frequency you customly set) and without errors.
+You should see it was activated within the last 5 minutes (or your custom set frequency) and without errors.

 ```bash
 ❯ systemctl status random-screens.service